becem-gharbi/esp-ota-cicd/README.md

 # ESP OTA CI/CD

-This project provides an CI/CD pipeline designed for seamless software updates to `ESP32` over the air.
+This project provides an CI/CD pipeline designed for seamless remote software updates to `ESP32`.

 ## How it works